tmansuroglu/fs-starter/README.md

 - HTTPS‑only enforcement in production
 - Secure cookies/sessions (`secure`, `httpOnly`, `sameSite`)
 - Different helmets for API and WEB
-- Route guard for API endpoints
-- Route guard for WEB pages
-- Is redis setup safe for production?
 </details>

 <details>